dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 signalAction.sendSignal("+33123456789", "Hello world!")
 ```

-You can also send image with this action, using file path, web resource, item of type Image, or direct dataUri :
+You can also send images with this action, using file path, web resource, item of type Image, or direct dataUri :

 ```
 signalAction.sendSignalImage("+33123456789", "/path/to/image.png", "Look at this !")